Special Classes for Pupils with Autism/Autism Spectrum Disorder (ASD)

 Every effort will be made by Scoil Mhuire to ensure that pupils in a special class are referred to outside agencies, such as the Health Service Executive (HSE), for essential services based on their needs, e.g. occupational therapy, speech and language therapy etc. and will accommodate the provision of such services in the school.
 Parents/Guardians should also note that a guarantee of support from such outside agencies cannot be guaranteed by Scoil Mhuire and that Parents/Guardians should ensure they avail of all such possible services for their child.

-This policy was reviewed and updated by the Board of Management on 7 February 2017 and 5 June 2018.
+This policy was reviewed and updated by the Board of Management on 7 February 2017, 5 June 2018 and 23 September 2019.
 The Board will continue to monitor all aspects of this policy and the policy will be amended and updated as required.